Tuesday – Best Night of the Week!

 Scoring.
 (Official documents supersede descriptions on this site.)
 In recent years, we have used a time-on-time rating adjustment and the Low-Point scoring system.
 In that system, a first is a 1, a second is a 2, and so on.
 As in golf, the lowest cumulative score wins.
 Your cumulative score is the sum of your scores in a majority of the official races in each series.
 So, for example, if a series has 7 official races and one abandonment, you count only your best 4 scores and throw out the rest.
 A boat that does not compete in a majority of the races does not qualify for a cumulatiive score.

 Scoring note: We usually have one course for all classes.
 When we have more than one course, the display of placement in fleet may be skewed because of different course lengths.
-We modified our Yachtscoring settings for the 2022 Summer Series to have distinct fleet placement for each division.
-That should resolve the problem in most circumstances.
+We modified our Yachtscoring settings to have distinct fleet placement for each division.
+That resolves the problem in most circumstances.
 To do more would delay the posting of results.
 Fleet placement has no significance under our trophy rules and is easy enough to figure out, for those who are interested.

-Yet another scoring note: Cumulative Results on Yachtscoring show an accumulation of race scores, but do not reflect dropped races and qualification rules, at least until after the end of each series.
-In some cases, we post the final results for a series on a separate spreadsheet.
+Yet another scoring note: Cumulative Results on Yachtscoring show an accumulation of race scores, but do not reflect dropped races, redress based on other scores, and qualification rules, at least until after the end of each series.

 Class assignment.
 During registration, you tell us whether you will sail with or without a spinnaker.
 We then assign you to a class based on that election and your boat’s rating.
 Your classification will appear on the posted Scratch Sheet.
 When you race, you must fly the numeral pennant of your class from your backstay.